qte77/SegFormerQuantization/README.md

   - Extend workflow to copy only files in nav of mkdocs.yaml
 - [ ] bump
   - Check steps summary output json, possible bug in GHA
+  - Check if version tag exists, abort if so to avoid association of tag with an unrelated commit
 - [ ] `README.md`
   - Include badge for tests
   - Insert link to report and project within WandB